BACK

 Rising Interest Rates

 Mortgage rates are a common cause of concern for would-be homeowners across the U.S. in 2024.
-As previously mentioned, Bankrate lists Virginia’s current 30-year fixed-rate mortgage averages 6.96%, which hovers just over the national average.
+As previously mentioned, Bankrate lists Virginia’s current 30-year fixed-rate mortgage averages 6.32%, which hovers slightly below the national average.
 As predicted, this number has settled when compared to the numbers seen towards the end of 2023.
-Yet, existing homeowners in Virginia are still staying in their homes longer due to the interest rate environment and the limited housing supply.
+Yet, existing homeowners in Virginia are still staying in their homes longer due to the interest rate environment and the limited housing supply going into 2026.

 Inflation and Cost of Living